Thermal transport across a continuous metal-insulator transition: Introduction

+In recent years, there have been lots of studies on thermo-electric properties of the strongly correlated materials such as $Bi_2Te_3/Sb_2Te_3$, $LaFe_3CoSb_{12}$ and $CeFe_3CoSb_{12}$ which have myriad applications~\cite{mahan_thermo} in designing new devices.
+There are different theoretical investigations of the thermoelectric materials~\cite{ziman,kubo1957,mahan}.
+The Boltzmann theory which is applicable in weakly coupled system where Landau quasi particle picture remains valid.
+But this theory will not work in the strongly correlated materials as the perturbation theory breaks down in this regime.
+Kubo formalism has been used in both weak and strong coupling regime.
+But the drawback of Kubo formalism is that its dynamical nature (frequency dependence) makes difficult to calculate some experimentally accessible quantities such as the thermopower or Seebeck coefficient, Lorenz number and thermal conductivity.
+Another approach proposed by Shastry~\cite{shastry}, where he formulated the computation of the thermal response to dynamical temperature gradients by neglecting the intricacy of the full dynamics of the Kubo formalism.

+It is interesting to study the effect of disorder in materials along with interaction~\cite{disorderrmp}.
+Transport properties (electric, thermal) with the controlled disorder can play a vital role in designing new materials.
+One of the most prominent kind of disorder systems is binary disordered alloy where disorder is induced by creating vacancies in the crystalline order for materials like $A_{x}N$, with A=Ta, Nb,...etc.
+Here, the disorder strength can be controlled by changing the vacancies of A-atom.
+Falicov-Kimball model (FKM) can describe these materials~\cite{thermal2} well.
+But the only difference is that FKM accounts for annealed disorder instead of quenched-like disorder in the binary disordered alloy.
+Therefore, one can investigate the effect of (binary) disorder on the transport properties of these material using FKM within binary alloy analogy~\cite{ourfirstpaper}.

-In normal metals at low temperature $T$, the celebrated Wiedemann-Franz law~\cite{wf} relates the electrical and thermal conductivities via a universal Lorenz number, $L_{0}=\frac{K_{el}(T)}{T\sigma_{xx}(T)}=\frac{\pi^{2}k_{B}^{2}}{3e^{2}}$, the Sommerfeld value.
-Even in strongly correlated metals~\cite{rareearths}, the WF law still holds as $T\rightarrow 0$ as long as the metallic state is a LFL, presumably due to a Ward identity~\cite{castellani}.
+Another fascinating features of the thermal transport, in normal metals at low temperature $T$, the celebrated Wiedemann-Franz (WF) law~\cite{wf_law} relates the electrical and thermal conductivities via a universal Lorenz number, $L_{0}=\frac{K_{el}(T)}{T\sigma_{xx}(T)}=\frac{\pi^{2}k_{B}^{2}}{3e^{2}}$, the Sommerfeld value.
+Even in strongly correlated metals~\cite{rareearths}, the WF law still holds as $T\rightarrow 0$ as long as the metallic state is a Landau Fermi Liquid (LFL), presumably due to a Ward identity~\cite{castellani}.
 Explicit counter-examples are $D=1$ Luttinger liquids~\cite{fisher}, cuprates~\cite{htsc} and $f$-electron systems~\cite{steglich} near quantum phase transitions, where Landau quasiparticle views break down.
 It is well known that Landau quasiparticle picture also naturally breaks down at interaction- or disorder-driven metal-insulator transitions (MIT) (at $T=0$).
 However, the former are generically first-order, and are accompanied by instabilities to more conventional symmetry-broken states at lower $T$, preventing clean study of the breakdown of the WF law.
 Thus, continuous MITs at $T=0$ turn out to be an ideal playground to study this issue.